-The Group assesses at each reporting date whether there is an indication that an asset may be impaired.
+The Group assesses at each reporting date whether there is an indication that the Group's investment properties and property and equipment may be impaired.
 If any such indication exists, the Group makes an estimate of the asset's recoverable amount.
 An asset's recoverable amount is calculated as the higher of an asset's or cash-generating unit's fair value less cost to sell and its value in use and is determined for an individual asset, unless the asset does not generate cash inflows that are largely independent of those from other assets or group of assets.